Missouri offers families limited school choice options. The state does not support private school choice.

 Missouri does not offer private school choice.

 According to Keeping Pace with K-12 Online Learning, Missouri has a state-led program, district online programs, and one main full-time program.
-The state-led Missouri Virtual Instruction Program (MoVIP) experienced an 82% enrollment drop during the 2009-2010 school year and another decrease of 54% in the 2010-2011 school year due to funding cuts.
+The state-led Missouri Virtual Instruction Program (MoVIP) initiated a program during the 2010-2011 school year to allow schools to use their own teachers to teach online MoVIP courses.
 During 2010-2011, it served 1,335 students.
-The full-time University of Missouri Columbia-High School provided courses to 700 full-time students across Missouri.
-At the district level, since spring 2010, the Columbia Public Schools Virtual Instruction Program also has been offering online courses.
+The full-time University of Missouri-Columbia High School is a member of the Center for Distance and Independent Study, which provides courses to over 20,000 students throughout Missouri, the U.S., and in 52 countries.
+At the district level, the Columbia Public Schools Virtual Instruction Program has been offering online courses since spring 2010.

 Click here for detailed information on Missouri's public school system and see below for school choice contacts and a history of school choice legislation in Missouri.